 24. Arvfurstens Palace

-The palace and its decor are prime examples of the late Baroque style.
+The palace’s elegant façade is characterized by its symmetrical design, tall columns, and decorative reliefs.
 Watch out for the pair of lions with the coat of arms on the roof and the festoons in the upper window areas.
-Since 1906 the building has been home to the Ministry for Foreign Affairs.

 Directions